 In August 2018, the Company entered into a license, development and option agreement (the "Lacerta License Agreement") and a Series A Preferred Stock Purchase Agreement (the "Lacerta Stock Purchase Agreement") with Lacerta Therapeutics, Inc. ("Lacerta").
-Pursuant to the Lacerta License Agreement, the Company licensed exclusive worldwide rights to develop, manufacture and commercialize a pre-clinical Pompe product candidate (the "Pompe License").
-Lacerta also granted the Company exclusive options to enter into exclusive license agreements to develop, manufacture and commercialize other gene therapy product candidates for Sanfilipo syndrome and L-Amino Acid Decarboxylase Deficiency for additional consideration of \$42.0 million (collectively, the "Options") when (and if) the Options are exercised.
-In November 2022, the Company provided written notice of its intent to terminate the Lacerta License Agreement.
-The termination will become effective May 8, 2023.
-Once effective, the Company will no longer be liable for any remaining development, regulatory and sales milestones associated with the Pompe License and will no longer be required to make tiered royalty payments based on net sales of the Pompe product subsequent to its commercialization.
+The Lacerta License Agreement was terminated on May 8, 2023.
+The Company is no longer liable for any remaining development, regulatory and sales milestones associated with the Pompe License and is no longer required to make tiered royalty payments based on net sales of the Pompe product subsequent to its commercialization following termination of the Lacerta License Agreement.

 Under the Lacerta Stock Purchase Agreement, the Company purchased approximately 4.5 million shares of Series A preferred stock issued by Lacerta.
-Under the agreements, the Company made an up-front payment of \$38.0 million to Lacerta, of which \$30.0 million was allocated to the Series A preferred stock investment and recorded as an other non-current asset in the accompanying consolidated balance sheets.
+Of the up-front payment of \$38.0 million paid to Lacerta, \$30.0 million was allocated to the Series A preferred stock investment and recorded as an other non-current asset in the accompanying consolidated balance sheets.
 Changes in the carrying value of the investment are reported as a component of earnings whenever there are triggering events that warrant impairment or observable price changes in orderly transactions for identical or similar investments of Lacerta in the future.
-For the years ended December 31, 2022, 2021 and 2020, the Company did not record any changes in carrying value of the investment.
-For the year ended December 31, 2022, no development or regulatory milestones were deemed probable of being achieved and, accordingly, no additional expense has been recognized.
+For the year ended December 31, 2023, the Company fully wrote off its investment in Series A preferred stock of Lacerta and recorded an impairment loss of \$30.0 million.
+For more information related to the Company's investment in Lacerta and the impairment incurred during the year ended December 31, 2023, please refer to Note 5, Fair Value Measurements.